What Is Wrapped Crypto? All You Need To Know

 With the help of wrapped tokens, users don’t need to transfer their assets on one chain to a centralized exchange, convert it to another asset, and send it to another compatible chain.
 Instead, they can get their hands on a wrapped token representing their original asset.

-Wrapped Bitcoin is a joint initiative run by three Web3 entities: Kyber, Ren, and BitGo.
+Wrapped Bitcoin (WBTC) is a joint initiative run by three Web3 entities: Kyber, Ren, and BitGo.
 These are three of the 15 entities in total that make up the Wrapped Tokens DAO.
-Collectively, they are responsible for minting and burning WBTC and adding or removing merchants and custodians.
+Collectively, they are responsible for minting and burning wrapped bitcoin.
+They also manage, i.e. add or remove, merchants and custodians.

-A total of 65 projects, protocols, and companies currently make up the WBTC Network.
-These include lending and borrowing platforms, decentralized exchanges, centralized custodians, and a range of other DeFi platforms.
+A total of 65 projects, protocols, and companies currently make up the Wrapped Bitcoin Network.
+These include lending and borrowing platforms, decentralized exchanges, centralized custodians.
+Wrapped Bitcoin is a now an integral part of many leading platforms and apps; from DeFi to much more.

 Wrapped Tokens on Ethereum